 White collar, professional work, is changing.
 Offices are no longer needed.
 Many might think the typical remote worker is a millennial working in a startup, an entrepreneur or a freelancer.
 It turns out that jeans, hoody and flip flop wearing twenty-something stereotype would be wrong.
 According to the New York Times, the average remote worker is ‘a 49-year-old college graduate — man or woman — who earns about $58,000 a year and belongs to a company with more than 100 employees,’ based on US census data.

-Remote work has been on the increase since the recession.
+Remote work has been on the increase since the recession (you could event start a business in bali).
 At the same time so has self-employment and the growth of the global startup community.
 Hence the impression that most remote employees are recent graduates lounging around on beanbags being paid six figure salaries to write code.
 Like the idea that most startup founders have to be university dropouts, that is an outlier concept.
 So let’s take a quick look at what remote work is really like from an employers perspective.

 1. Trust is Essential